Get thicker, fuller hair with dermatologist developed treatments

 Published 01/20/2025

 Losing hair and feeling frustrated?
 We get it.
-You’ve probably scoured the internet for solutions and stumbled on products like hair vitamins that come with big promises.
+You’ve probably scoured the internet for solutions and stumbled upon products like hair vitamins that make big promises.
 But do hair gummies work?
 Can they really boost new hair growth?

 Ever wandered down the vitamins and supplements aisle and noticed hair gummies for women?
 Curious about what’s inside them?